lzhbrian/arbitrary-text-to-image-papers/README.md

 # arbitrary-text-to-image-papers
-A collection of arbitrary kinds of text to image papers, organized by [Tzu-Heng Lin](https://lzhbrian.me).
+A collection of arbitrary kinds of text to image papers, organized by [Tzu-Heng Lin](https://lzhbrian.me) and [Haoran Mo](https://github.com/MarkMoHR).

 Papers are ordered in arXiv first version submitting time (if applicable).